 Supported distributions

-Recent Linux kernels include their own drivers for most of our adapters, so they work out of the box in the distributions that have them.
-We suggest that you use the in-kernel drivers and that you only run our installer if you encounter any issues.
+Recent Linux kernels include their own drivers (modules) for most of our adapters, so they work out of the box in the distributions that have them.
+We suggest that you use the in-kernel drivers and that you only install our drivers if you encounter any issues.

 In-kernel drivers

-The in-kernel drivers (modules) and the adapters they support are listed in the following table:
+The in-kernel drivers and the adapters they support are listed in the following table:

 | Driver | Adapter | Since Linux kernel version |